 In some cases, anxiety attacks may also be used to describe any severe version of an anxiety disorder.
 For example, if you suffer from obsessive compulsive disorder, an anxiety attack would be any time that the anxiety temporarily becomes so pronounced that the obsessions and compulsions appear to be impossible to stop.
 Or if you have social phobia, and your anxiety attack forces you to leave all social situations shaking.

 These types of anxiety attacks are not necessarily "attacks" so much as exacerbated versions of already occurring anxiety disorders.
+The experience may be like so:

 How to Tell if You're Having an Anxiety Attack

 Recall that anxiety attacks can mimic other health problems.
 If you haven't been to a doctor, it's often a good idea to go at least once to rule out any more serious issues.
 Make sure your doctor knows about anxiety, however.
 Not all doctors are aware of the severity of anxiety attack symptoms.
+Some may not believe that anxiety can cause so many physical symptoms and sensations, but they absolutely can.
+That’s why it’s so important to find the right doctor.

 Also, if you haven't yet, take my 7 minute anxiety test to see how your symptoms related to anxiety disorders.